fantasyui-com/pookie/README.md

 ## Tree

-### he root of a tree can be viewed as a list of objects:
+### The root of a tree can be viewed as a list of objects:

         [{}
          {}